San Francisco TMJ

 What is the best treatment for TMJ?

-In most cases, the pain and discomfort associated with TMJ disorders is temporary and Dr. Castaneda can alleviate your pain with a conservative treatment plan.
+In most cases, the pain and discomfort associated with TMJ disorders is temporary and our dentists can alleviate your pain with a conservative treatment plan.
 For more complicated cases of TMJ pain, she can collaborate with a network of specialists to alleviate your symptoms with customized dental appliances.

 If you’re experiencing symptoms of TMJ and want to learn more about your treatment options, call to schedule a consultation today or request an appointment online.